neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 ### Step 2: Connect wallets to NeonPass

 :::tip
-Remember to use a browser to which both your Solana- and EVM-compatible wallets are attached.
+Remember to use a browser to which both your Solana and Neon EVM compatible wallets are attached.
 :::

-2.1 Click **Connect Wallet** to connect your Solana-compatible wallet to NeonPass.
+2.1 Click **Connect Wallet** to connect your Solana compatible wallet to NeonPass.
 Follow the login procedure in your wallet's popup window and ensure it's connected to the network you require (e.g. Mainnet).

 <img src={image1} width="450" style={{ display: 'block', margin: '10px auto' }} />

-2.2 Repeat this step for your EVM-compatible wallet.
+2.2 Repeat this step for your Neon EVM compatible wallet.

 ### Step 3: Conduct transfer